 Who can make a VIS?

-- physical violence (including sexual assault), or threats of violence
+- involved violence or threats of violence

 A judge can still decide to accept a VIS in other circumstances.
 If you want to make one, talk to the prosecutor as early as possible about whether you will be able to.

 A VIS is voluntary – it is up to you whether you make one.
 It is important to know that if you choose not to, the court will not take this to mean you were not harmed.